molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 ![MOLGENIS tables in cohort catalogue](../img/cat_tables-in-cohort-catalogue.png)

 <sup>*Figure 2.
-Tables in a cohort's database in the Data Catalogue.
+Tables in a cohort's database in the MOLGENIS catalogue.
 Note that not all tables are filled out
 via the templates, some are filled via an online form, see section [Fill out rich metadata](cat_cohort-data-manager.md#fill-out-rich-metadata).*</sup>

 #### *Datasets* sheet

 The datasets/tables for a resource, such as a cohort or databank of a data source are defined in the *Datasets* sheet.
 Columns with an asterisk (\*) after their name are mandatory.

 | *Column name* | *Description* | *Remarks* |
 | --- | --- | --- |